player-03/advanced-layout/README.md

 # Advanced Layout

-An easy way to create fluid layouts in Flash and OpenFL.
+An easy way to create fluid layouts in OpenFL.
 There are two main ways to use it:

 1. [Define your layout using convenience functions](#creating-layouts).
 2. [Take a pre-built layout, and make it scale](#preserving-layouts).

-For a slower introduction to this library and the philosophy behind it, check out [my blog post](https://player03.com/2017/05/16/advanced-layout/).
+For a slower introduction to this library and the philosophy behind it, check out [my blog post](https://player03.com/openfl/advanced-layout/).

 Installation
 ============